max-mapper/domnode/readme.md

 **still alpha/work in progress**

-you want to learn node's core APIs but you're stuck on the client side? no problemo! domnode uses javascript _verbatim and unchanged_ directly from node to give you a way to elegantly stream data into your web app.
+you want to learn node but you're stuck on the client side? no problemo! domnode uses javascript _verbatim and unchanged_ directly from node to give you a way to elegantly stream data in and out of your web app.

 ## philosophy